Tuni5/ws2812-validator/README.md

 ## Pictures

 Strip under test, 8 LEDs, waiting for the sequence.
-Two LEDs were briefly red when this was taken, hence RED 2/8:
+Six LEDs were briefly red when this was taken, hence RED 6/8:

 ![strip waiting](docs/strip_waiting.png)